FACTBOX-China state enterprises facing debt problems

 TSINGHUA UNIGROUP

-China Chengxin International Credit Rating (“CCXI”) downgraded Tsinghua Unigroup’s credit rating to AA from AAA and continued to include it in a watch list for possible downgrades.
+Tsinghua Unigroup, a major government-backed player in China’s technology race, defaulted on a 1.3 billion yuan ($197.96 million) bond, three sources told Reuters.

-CCXI said Unigroup’s debt repayment was still uncertain as the company faced significant pressure collecting funds to repay maturing debts, and as there had been no material progress in its strategic restructuring.
+China Chengxin International Credit Rating (CCXI) on Nov.
+16 downgraded the company’s credit rating to BBB from AA, and said the default could potentially strangle Tsinghua’s funding and squeeze its liquidity.

-Tsinghua Unigroup, founded by China’s prestigious Tsinghua University in Beijing, is a digital infrastructure and services company with a focus on electronic components and equipment manufacturing.
+Tsinghua, founded by its namesake university in Beijing, is a digital infrastructure and services company with a focus on electronic components and equipment manufacturing.
 The company had nearly 40,000 employees at the end of 2018.

 Our Standards: The Thomson Reuters Trust Principles.